shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

 - Calculated by, concurrency = (`number of invocation per second` \* `number of seconds per invocation took`).
 BY default lambda has `500` to `3000` concurrency vary from region.
 With burst capacity, we can exceed it another 500 concurrency.
 For more concurrency, need to make a request to increase the concurrency to aws.
 - Concurrency limit is calculated by whole account.
 If the account has limit of 1000, aws will reserve 100 and other 900 can be used.
 We can distribute all these 900

+### Event vs Context Object

+**Event**

+- Contains data, will be proceed by the event
+- Contains information of the invoking service
+- Convert event data to object (for python dict, for JS json)

+**Context**

+- Properties of the method, like runtimes, memory limit, function name etc
+- Passed by lambda during runtime

+### Destinations

+**Synchronous Invocation**

+- Destination is client

+**Asynchronous Invocation**

+- DLQ for only error or failed processing
+- New Destination [Recommanded] for both success or failed processing
+  - SQS
+  - SNS
+  - Lambda
+  - EventBridge Bus

+**Event Source Mapping**

+- DLQ for failed process
+- New Destination [Recommanded] for both success or failed processing
+  - SQS
+  - SNS

+### Tracing with X-Ray

+- Enabling by "Active Tracing"
+- Environment variables
+  - `X_AMZN_TRACE_ID` contains tracing header
+  - `AWS_XRAY_CONTEXT_MISSING` log error by default (?)
+  - `AWS_XRAY_DAEMON_ADDRESS` contains x-ray daemon ip address and port

 ### Gotcha